stephband/midi/README.md

         // Do something with midi object
     });

-Note that the MIDI library can be used to bind listeners to incoming MIDI events before the request promise is resolved.
+Note that MIDI library functions are available before the promise is resolved.
+Calling <code>MIDI.on(query, fn)</code> before this time will nonetheless bind to incoming MIDI events when they become available.

 ## MIDI functions